georggrab/android_job_scheduler/README.md

 # android_job_scheduler

+*This plugin is currently unmaintained.
+Do not use it.
+If you are interested in continuing to maintain this plugin, please contact me directly.*

 Schedule Jobs using Android's JobScheduler API.
 This is very much Work in progress.
 Much of this Plugin is based on the [android_alarm_manager](https://github.com/flutter/plugins/tree/master/packages/android_alarm_manager/) Plugin.

 ## Getting Started